 Love/hate and loving hate: A window into entrenched post separation parenting disputes

 ‘High-conflict’ divorce cases have been consistently identified as difficult, complex, time consuming, and costly.
 They place great strain on families, practitioners, courts, and the family law and child support systems more broadly.
 There is an emerging view, however, that the term ‘high-conflict’ can oversimplify the nature of destructive family dynamics, especially with respect to the small but resource-intensive group of separated parents who remain deeply enmeshed in legal battles and parental acrimony.
-In this workshop we explore ‘interparental hatred’ as a key relationship dynamic driving the behavior of some in this group – with a focus on the impact of this pernicious dynamic on children, parents, and practitioners themselves.
+In this workshop we explore ‘interparental hatred’ as a key relationship dynamic driving the behaviour of some in this group – with a focus on the impact of this pernicious dynamic on children, parents, and practitioners themselves.

 In this session, presenters will (a) explore post-separation entrenched hatred from a range of theoretical frameworks; (b) set out some of the challenges of working with interparental hatred; and (c) discuss several strategies for practitioners working with parents whose interactions with each other are dominated by hatred.